top of page

 Shirah Rubin

 Shirah Rubin is a multidisciplinary artist based in Boston.
 Through her artistic endeavors, which include installations, sculptural ceramics, and public art interventions, she invents three-dimensional worlds that explore memory and the challenges posed by its fragile nature.
+Rubin utlizes a socially engaged creative process striving to develop community through collaborative, creative gatherings inspired by ecological cycles and the rhythm of time.
+She is fascinated by the sculpted wilderness of desert landscapes and their undulations which she refers to as arroyos of time.
+Her atavistic time pieces deal with preservation, innovation, and renewal.

 Bio